Sage-Bionetworks/portalsDocs/articles/faq.md

 You may browse open issues or file a bug through our [Jira](https://sagebionetworks.jira.com/) tracker system.
 To file a bug, use the blue “Create” button in the top center of the page.
 Please be sure to include your email address in your submission so we may follow up with you.

 #### How do I get started?
 Whether you are looking to access content or use Synapse to track your own work, start by [registering](https://www.synapse.org/#!RegisterAccount:0) for a Synapse user account.
 Before uploading files, you will need to take a short [certification quiz](https://www.synapse.org/#!Quiz:Certification) that demonstrates your understanding of the ethical considerations in sharing data and the manner in which data is managed and shared in Synapse.
-See the Getting Started guide (TODO: link) for tips on how to access data, create your own project and share content with others.
+See the [Getting Started guide](/articles/getting_started.html) for tips on how to access data, create your own project and share content with others.

 ## Accessing Content